2011 Major League Baseball wild card chase: Boston Red Sox at Baltimore Orioles

 The Red Sox were favored by pundits to win the American League pennant prior to the start of the season due to acquisitions of Adrián González, Carl Crawford and Bobby Jenks.
 Despite a slow start, Boston darted to the top of the division during the summer months.
 Injuries plagued the team and they slowly lost first place to the Yankees, but were still in comfortable contention for the wild card.
 The month of September started an epic slump for the team where the team had allowed the Rays to get back into contention.
 However, Boston still controlled its own destiny going into their final series with the last place Orioles, but wound up having the season come down to the last game.

 The Red Sox had taken a lead for a good part of the game, but the Orioles mounted a comeback.
 The game was interrupted by a rain delay in the middle of the 7th with Boston ahead 3–2.
+Dustin Pedroia’s solo home run in the fifth looked like the eventual game winner.

+During this rain delay, Dan Shaughnessy proclaimed "I think the Rays are not going to win tonight.
+I think the one thing we have eliminated is that the Red Sox season is not going to end tonight.
+They live to play another day." when asked about the Rays' chances of overcoming their 7–0 deficit against the Yankees.
+This proclamation would instantly backfire on him, as mere seconds after he made this statement, the Rays walked in a run with the bases loaded to make the game 7-1, in what would end up being a six-run rally in the bottom of the eighth inning to cut their deficit to 7-6.
+By the time the game had resumed almost an hour and a half later, the Rays had tied the game at 7 on a two out home run in the bottom of the 9th inning and were in the top of the 10th inning.

-After play had resumed almost an hour and a half later, the Orioles still trailed by a run in the bottom of the 9th.
+The Orioles still trailed by a run going into the bottom of the 9th.
 When leading after eight innings, the Red Sox were 77–0 in 2011.
 Facing closer Jonathan Papelbon, Chris Davis and Nolan Reimold hit back-to-back doubles with two outs, which tied the game.
 The next batter, Robert Andino, hit a line drive to left field which Carl Crawford was unable to catch, allowing Reimold to score and the Orioles walked off with the win.

 After the Orioles won, Andino, who had been a Red Sox killer of late, said, "End of season like this, to make Boston go home sad, crying, I'll take it all day."